pubgem/project-guide/docs/planning/pubgem_Charter.md

 The Charter is a seldom-changing record of the original conditions for an agile project.
 The Charter document describes what the finished product might look like and roughly how we'll get there.
 The Charter document also describes the parties that have an interest in the project.
 Finally, the Charter document describes the time and budgetary constraints for the project.

-# Background
+# Background {.allowframebreaks}

 This project came about due to the following events and factors:

+- motivations
-- To further Ian Dennis Miller's research interests, it became necessary to perform a literature analysis which required more than leading academic databases provided.
+    + To further Ian Dennis Miller's research interests, it became necessary to perform a literature analysis which required more than leading academic databases provided.
-- During Ian's MA Thesis defence on the topic of Memes and Social Networks, the question of academic citations was raised; specifically, what to make of insular academic communities that cite within their community and shun citations without?
+    + During Ian's MA Thesis defence on the topic of Memes and Social Networks, the question of academic citations was raised; specifically, what to make of insular academic communities that cite within their community and shun citations without?
+    + Ian spends an undue amount of time collecting citations, and those citations tend to be very messy with lots of errors, requiring extensive cleanup and post-processing.
+- existing work
     - The landscape of academic repositories is limited:
         + Google Scholar
         + CiteSeer
         + Microsoft Academic Search
         + Thompson/Reuters/ISI
         + library-specific search/indexing facilities
-- Due to the proprietary nature of existing databases, it is not possible to get a database dump suitable for performing system-wide analyses, such as social network analysis (e.g. coauthor analysis)
-- Ian spends an undue amount of time collecting citations, and those citations tend to be very messy with lots of errors, requiring extensive cleanup and post-processing.
     - It is notable that a range of citation management tools exist for duplicating the work that every other citation-user must also perform in order to use a given citation.
 The following tools come to mind:
         + EndNote
         + Zotero
         + Mendeley
         + Papers
         + RefMan
         + BibWorks
-- It is complicated to "resolve" or "expand" a citation into a readable format.
-In the absolute best case, this takes about a minute per article.
-The typical case is closer to 5 minutes.
-In practical terms, this limits the maximum number of articles that can be processed per day to about 60.
     - We are at a time with several powerful file formats and namespaces for organizing science, including:
         + BibTeX: an idiosyncratic but brief and ubiquitous format for citations
         + DOI: a globally unique handle for referring to a digital object
         + ORCID: a globally unique ID mapping for academic authors
         + PDF: a cumbersome but sufficient container for formatted text and images
         + RSS: an XML file format with polling conventions for distributing updates
-- If it were possible to predict the filename that corresponded to a citation (e.g. using the pattern "doi.pdf"), it would be possible to separately distribute articles and their citations, while preserving the ability to automatically synthesize the two into a coherent library.
+- create new opportunities
+    - Due to the proprietary nature of existing databases, it is not possible to get a database dump suitable for performing system-wide analyses, such as social network analysis (e.g. coauthor analysis)
     - It is typically impossible to alter or update any of the existing citation indexes.
 However, as BibTeX is a text file format suitable for tracking with Git, it would therefore be possible for community members to submit new or updated citations as pull requests.
+    - It is complicated to "resolve" or "expand" a citation into a readable format.
+In the absolute best case, this takes about a minute per article.
+The typical case is closer to 5 minutes.
+In practical terms, this limits the maximum number of articles that can be processed per day to about 60.
+    - If it were possible to predict the filename that corresponded to a citation (e.g. using the pattern "doi.pdf"), it would be possible to separately distribute articles and their citations, while preserving the ability to automatically synthesize the two into a coherent library.

 # Stakeholders